Harald McPike

 Harald McPike (born 1958) is a Bahamas-based Austrian billionaire, and a 36% owner of Starling Bank.

 He was born in Zürich, Switzerland in 1958.
 He grew up in Austria, and in the 1980s, studied economics at the University of Vienna.

-McPike is the founder of the Bahamas-based quantitative investment manager QuantRes.
+McPike started his career as a blackjack player.
+He is the founder of the Bahamas-based quantitative investment manager QuantRes.

-He is married to Joann McPike, the founder of Think Global School.
-He is based in The Bahamas.

 McPike has been to the North and South Poles, and wants to go into space.
 In 2014, he paid a US$7 million deposit to Virginia company Space Adventures towards a lunar orbit for $150 million, and in 2019 after two years of litigation settled with the company.

+He is based in The Bahamas.
+McPike owns the 164-feet hybrid yacht Home, which is estimated to be worth $35 million.
+He has lived aboard the yacht, and listed it for sale in 2021.

+McPike is married to Joann McPike, the founder of Think Global School.
+They have a son.